Skip to Content

 Section 1202 criteria: How do you qualify?

-The Sec.
-1202 exclusion can apply to stock owned by individuals, trusts, or estates, and it can be owned directly or through a flow-through entity.
+The Section 1202 exclusion can apply to stock owned by individuals, trusts, or estates, and it can be owned directly or through a flow-through entity.
 Almost any owner can benefit except for C corporations.
 In order to qualify:

 Other requirements must also be met, so be sure to refer to the guidance or get help from a tax expert.

 We’ll evaluate your situation, ensure that you have the proper documentation, and maximize your tax savings on the time, energy, and capital you’ve invested in your business.
-Contact us today to identify whether your business is maximizing potential tax savings under Sec.
-1202.
+Contact us today to identify whether your business is maximizing potential tax savings under Section 1202.

 Related Thinking